ebaauw/homebridge-hue/README.md

 ## Bridges
 The homebridge-hue plugin tries to discover any Hue bridge on your network by querying the Meethue portal.
 Alternatively, the hostname or IP address of a single bridge can be specified in `config.json`.
 Both v2 (square) as well as v1 (round) Hue bridges are supported.

-For each bridge, homebridge-hue creates a HomeKit accessory, with only an accessory information service.
+For each bridge, homebridge-hue creates a HomeKit accessory, with a `Stateful Programmable Switch` service and an accessory information service.
 Each supported and enabled Hue bridge resource (light, group, sensor, schedule, or rule) is mapped to a corresponding HomeKit accessory, with an appropriate service to match the resource type, and an accessory information service.
 Each supported Hue bridge resource field is then mapped to a corresponding HomeKit characteristic.

-As the [Philips Hue API](https://developers.meethue.com/philips-hue-api) does not support notifications for changes to the Hue bridge state, homebridge-hue polls each Hue bridge's state at a regular interval, specified as `heartrate` in `config.json`.
+As the [Philips Hue API](https://developers.meethue.com/philips-hue-api) does not support notifications for changes to the Hue bridge state, homebridge-hue polls each Hue bridge's state at a regular interval.
 For each Hue bridge field changed, homebridge-hue updates the corresponding HomeKit characteristic.
 HomeKit (through homebridge) does notify homebridge-hue of any changes to HomeKit characteristic values.
 For each change, homebridge-hue updates the corresponding Hue bridge field.

+The polling interval can be set through `heartrate` in `config.json`.
+It can also be changed dynamically through the `Output State` characteristic of the bridge `Stateful Programmable Switch` service.
+The `Last Updated` characteristic shows the last time homebridge-hue refreshed the bridge state.
+Note that the iOS 10 [Home](http://www.apple.com/ios/home/) app doesn't support the `Stateful Programmable Switch` service, nor any custom characteristic, so you need to use another HomeKit app for that, see **Caveats** below.

 `config.json` contains a key/value-pair for the username per bridge.
 When homebridge-hue finds a new bridge, it prompts to press the link button on the bridge.
 It then creates a bridge username, and prompts to edit `config.json`, providing the key/value-pair.